 The personnel strategy and its vision represent another part of the corporate governance practices.
 MLP is an attractive employer and is perceived as such both by its own employees and by potential applicants on the employment market.
 All employees are proud to work for the company and to make an important contribution to the sustainable success of MLP through their efforts.
-They feel committed to the company values and in particular to the culture of performance and trust that is actively lived out at all levels at MLP.
+The employees feel a connection and identify with the MLP mission statement, the management model and in particular the culture of performance and trust that is actively lived out at all levels of MLP.

-Derived from the vision and associated framework conditions, this results in diverse fields of action in HR.
-This exemplifies the positioning of the employer brand or the increase in employer attractiveness, in particular for women - among other things also through the active expansion and optimisation of the family-friendly framework conditions associated with working at MLP.
-Another action area revolves around actively working towards greater participation of women at all management levels within the company, which will become even more important at MLP in 2021.
+Various HR fields of action have also been defined on the basis of this.
+This exemplifies the positioning of the employer brand or the increase in employer attractiveness, in particular for women - among other things also through active expansion and optimisation of the family-friendly framework conditions associated with working at MLP.
+Another action area revolves around actively working towards greater participation of women at all management levels within the company, which became even more important at MLP in 2021.

-An explanation of the business and risk strategy as well as the risk management system can be found in the chapter \rightarrow "Risk and disclosure report" of the Annual Report.
+An explanation of the business and risk strategy as well as the risk management system can be found in the chapter "Risk and disclosure report" of the Annual Report.